 - Any other items not mentioned as included

-If you are flying to Scotland we recommend that you arrive the day before and book an overnight stay in Inverness, in order to allow for any delays in flights and/or luggage.
+If you are flying to Scotland we advise that you arrive the day before and book an overnight stay in Inverness, in order to allow for any delays in flights and/or luggage.

 On your departure day we will return you to Inverness train station at 10 am, at the latest.
 If you have an earlier connection please let us know and we can discuss it with you.

 You must book your bike on to your flight in advance, otherwise you could face a heavy charge at the airport.
-Here are some handy hints and tips on travelling by air with your bike.
+Here are some tips and video on how to pack your bike for travel.

-Preparing yourself and your bike for the holiday
+- +Preparing yourself + your bike for the trip

 Please read our full kit list before you start packing for your trip, so that you have everything you need!

-The ideal bike for the Torridon + Skye mountain bike vacation is a good quality full-suspension mountain bike with around 150mm of travel front and rear.
+The ideal bike for the mountain bike tour Torridon and Skye is a good quality full-suspension mountain bike with around 150mm of travel front and rear.

-To get the most out of your mountain bike holiday in Scotland you should plan some training in advance of your tour, and it is essential that, if you’re bringing your own bike, you ensure that it has been properly serviced before the trip.
+To get the most out of your mountain bike tour Torridon and Skye you should plan some training in advance of your tour, and it is essential that, if you’re bringing your own bike, you ensure that it has been properly serviced before the trip.